Troblecodings/data-diagrams/proposal/proposal-03.md

 ### Proposal

 The introduction of a shader and a pipeline section in order after texture loading.
+There should be default shader written into the tool system which can then be used as template.
+Those will be written to the shader system.
+Therefore shader creation should include a template string which whom the template can be identified.
+If none is given a default template should be used.
+Every shader needs to have input bindings.
+Furthermore the Input bindings should be derived from the Buffer Sections.
+Hence a buffer section needs to be introduced.
+The buffer section consists of the buffer type as well as the size of the buffer and it's content.

 ![proposal-03-1.png](proposal-03-1.png)